HOURS OF OPERATION

 For Holiday Hours & Special Closures, please refer to our homepage.

 One of the most useful tools for the relocating Soldier or Family is the Installation Locator in Military One Source.
 Specific information is printed in a book form for any installation in the world.
-If you are arriving to Fort Rucker and considering living on the installation, contact Picerne Military Housing (PMH) at 866-662-9846 or go online: www.ruckerpicerne.com.
+If you are arriving to Fort Rucker and considering living on the installation, contact Corvias Military Living at 334-503-3644 or go online: www.rucker.corviasmilitaryliving.com

 If you are considering living off of the installation, contact the Housing Services Office at 334-255-1854/2224 or visit them on Facebook.
-You can also go to www.AHRN.com or call Military One Source at 800-342-9647 to check on availablities in the Wiregrass community.
+You can also call Military One Source at 800-342-9647 to check on availabilities in the Wiregrass community.

 When you are ready to leave Fort Rucker, just ask about the Military Installations Program.
 If you are going overseas, Relocation provides briefings on the following overseas assignments: Korea, Germany, Alaska and Hawaii.
 For more information about Military Installations, you can access their website here.